-- A. Department peer evaluation policy - B. Chair's explanation of how the peer evaluation policy was applied - C. Chair's brief statement about department meeting and recommendation - D. List of tenured full professors of the department and individual letters - E. Optional Chair's Letter - VII.
-Appendix (All items separated and identified as A., B., C., as needed)
+- A. Department peer evaluation policy - B. Chair's explanation of how the peer evaluation was applied in this case. - C. Chair's statement about department meeting and recommendation - D. List of tenured department members and individual letters - E. Chair's summary of teaching, scholarship, and service - F. Optional Chair's Letter - G. Candidate response to the chair's summary (where applicable)